jilavsky/SAXS_IgorCodeDocs/docs/source/CommonIssues.rst

    :align: center
    :width: 450px

-And here is the same Igor panel with this setting, note the opresence of the **bottom controls**:
+And here is the same Igor panel with this setting, note the presence of the **bottom controls**:

 .. image:: media/CorrectScrRes.jpg